 On the ground floor of the Hofbrauhaus am Platzl is the Schwemme, a large hall with painted ceiling and which accommodates 1,000 guests.
+We only realised later that THIS was where you want to be (we have visited it several times since!).
 The beer garden in a courtyard is shaded by chestnut trees and is popular during the warmer months.

 We were herded into the Festall on the first floor, where rows of bench tables accommodate some 1,300 diners.
 When you enter the room, it becomes immediately apparent that this section of the Hofbrauhaus is mainly a tourist gig as groups of Japanese, Chinese and non-German Europeans make up the guests in the hall.

 Our group meal was a buffet dinner, but if you come here on your own, you have the choice of ordering ala carte or set menus.
 The buffet dinner was not a taste sensation and for non-meat eaters, the choice is very limited.

 During the meal, there was some entertainment, but it wasn’t of a quality that we were expecting.
 The small troop of musicians and performers repeated their repertoire throughout the evening, so if you stayed for a couple of hours, you’d see the same performance repeated a few times.
 Some groups didn’t stay long at all so they were spared the repeat performances.
 The only reason we stayed a bit longer than others was because we were waiting for our transport back to the hotel.

 What we Thought of the Evening